 Ask your doctor about other vaccinations you may need, such as immunization for pneumococcal pneumonia.
 There are two types of pneumococcal vaccines available for adults: a pneumococcal polysaccharide vaccine (PPSV23) and a pneumococcal conjugate vaccine (PCV13).
 Adults who have a blood cancer diagnosis generally need to receive both vaccines.
 Talk to your doctor for more information.

 Your immunization schedule depends on several factors, including the treatment you're receiving and whether you're in remission.
-For example, people with blood cancer who are undergoing chemotherapy or radiation therapy should avoid getting a Zoster vaccine to prevent shingles.
-Once you're in remission, your doctor may recommend the shot.
+For example, people with blood cancer who are undergoing chemotherapy or radiation therapy should avoid getting live vaccines (such as the Zostavax vaccine – live shingles vaccine) but can receive Shingrix® because it is an inactivated shingles vaccine.

 Other Ways to Help Prevent Flu